 Risk factors included

-• Age, body mass index, ethnicity group.
+- Demographics: maternal age, body mass index, and broad ethnicity group.

 Computation

-• The calculator multiplies the baseline by factor weights for selected risks.
-The factors are conservative ranges for education and counselling, not a diagnostic model.
+The calculator multiplies the baseline by factor weights for the selected risks.
+These factors are set in conservative ranges so they are suitable for education and counselling, not as a diagnostic model.
+Outputs are rounded for readability.

 Definitions and scope